pabloEntropia/essentia-labs/_posts/2019-09-05-cover-song-similarity.md

 ---

-Cover song identification or Version Identification is a task of identifying when two musical recordings are derived from the same music composition.
+`Cover Song Identification` or `Music Version Identification` is a task of identifying when two musical recordings are derived from the same music composition.
 A cover version of a song can be drastically different from the original recording.
 It may have variations in key, tempo, structure, melody, harmony, timbre, language and lyrics compared to its original version, which makes it a challenging task [1].
 It is typically set as a query-retrieval task where the system retrieves a ranked list of possible covers of a given query song from a reference database.
-We recommend you reading [1] for more comprehhensive details of this task.
+We recommend you reading [1] for more comprehensive details of this task.

-Most of the state-of-the-art cover identification systems use pairwise comparison of two musical recordings to compute an similarity distance by using the following workflow.
+Most of the state-of-the-art cover identification systems use pairwise comparison of two musical recordings to compute a similarity distance by using the following workflow.

 - Tonal feature extraction using chroma features such as [`HPCP`](https://essentia.upf.edu/reference/std_HPCP.html).
-- Post-processing of the tonal features to achieve invariance (eg. Pitch) [3].
+- Post-processing of the tonal features to achieve various invariance to musical facets (eg. Pitch invariance [5]).
-- Computing cross-similarity between a pair of query and reference song tonal features [2], [4].
+- Computing cross-similarity between a pair of query and reference song tonal features [2, 4].
-- Local sub-sequence alignment to compute the pairwise cover song similarity distance [2], [3], [6].
+- Local sub-sequence alignment to compute the pairwise cover song similarity distance [2, 3, 6].

 Recently, we have implemented the following state-of-the-art pairwise cover song identification algorithms in Essentia providing an optimised open-source implementation for both offline and realtime use-cases.

-- [`CrossSimilarityMatrix`](https://essentia.upf.edu/reference/std_CrossSimilarityMatrix.html) : Compute euclidean cross-similarity between given two framewise feature arrays with an optional parameter for binarizing with a given threshold.
-This algorithm can be generically used for computing cross-similarity of any given input features.
+- [`CrossSimilarityMatrix`](https://essentia.upf.edu/reference/std_CrossSimilarityMatrix.html) : Compute euclidean cross-similarity between given two framewise feature arrays with an optional parameter to binarize with a given threshold.
+This is a generic algorithm that can be used for used for computing similarity between any given pair of 2D feature arrays.
+With parameter `binarize=True`, the output of this algorithm can be used along with local sub-sequence alignment algorithms such as `CoverSongSimilarity`.

-- [`ChromaChrossSimilarity`](https://essentia.upf.edu/reference/std_ChromaCrossSimilarity.html) : Compute cross-similarity between a query and reference song frame-wise chroma features using cross recurrent plot [2] or OTI-based binay similarity matrix method [4].
+- [`ChromaChrossSimilarity`](https://essentia.upf.edu/reference/std_ChromaCrossSimilarity.html) : This algorithm specificaly computes cross-similarity between frame-wise chroma-based features of a query and reference song using cross recurrent plot [2] or OTI-based binary similarity matrix method [4].
+With parameter `oti=True`, the algorithm tranpose the pitch of the reference song as of the query song using Optimal Transpose Index [5].
+The algorithm always output an binary similarity matrix.

-- [`CoverSongSimilarity`](https://essentia.upf.edu/reference/std_CoverSongSimilarity.html) : Compute cover song similarity distance using various alignment constraints [2], [3] of Smith-Waterman sub-sequence alignment algorithm [6].
+- [`CoverSongSimilarity`](https://essentia.upf.edu/reference/std_CoverSongSimilarity.html) : Compute cover song similarity distance from an input binary simialrity matrix using various alignment constraints [2, 3] of Smith-Waterman local sub-sequence alignment algorithm [6].

-In the following sections, we will show how these music similarity and cover song identification algorithms can be used in both essentia standard and streaming mode workflows.
+In the coming sections, we show how these music similarity and cover song identification algorithms can be used in Essentia in both standard and streaming modes.

 ## Standard mode computation

 #### Step 1

-For test use-case, we select 3 songs from the [covers80](https://labrosa.ee.columbia.edu/projects/coversongs/covers80/) dataset as query song, true reference song and false reference song respectively.
+For test example, we selected 3 songs from the [covers80](https://labrosa.ee.columbia.edu/projects/coversongs/covers80/) dataset as a query song, true reference song and a false reference song respectively.

 - Query song